THE FIRST INTERCEPTOR

 Note the lack of any radio aerial.

-The first Furies were delivered to Number 43 Squadron in May 1931, in time to take part in the big air exercises that summer, when simulated attacks against London were flown.
-Various books written about the Hawkler Fury, along with histories of Number 43 Squadron, assert that the Fury was a great success in these exercises.³ However, documents in Goverment archives paint a different picture; when operated in their designed role they could not keep sight of, let alone catch, the bomber aircraft (even though some of the raids were deliberately flown directly over their base).
-"The most unsatisfactory feature of the exercises was the failure of interceptor squadrons to engage the bombers." ran an official report.⁴ Thus the whole idea behind the "interceptor" class was shown to be faulty.
+The first Furies were delivered to number 43 Squadron in May 1931, in time to take part in the big air exercises that summer, when simulated attacks against London were flown.
+Various books written about the Hawker Fury, along with histories of Number 43 Squadron, assert that the Fury was a great success in these exercises.³ However, documents in government archives paint a different picture; when operated in their designed role they could not keep sight of, let alone catch, the bomber aircraft (even though some of the raids were deliberately flown directly over their base).
+"The most unsatisfactory feature of the exercises was the failure of interceptor squadrons to engage the bombers." ran an official report.⁴ This is bourne out by reports in the aeronautical press, a commentary on the exercises in the July 31st 1931 edition of "Flight" magazine lamented the failure of 43 Squadron to achieve interceptions, in most cases not even seeing their targets.
+Thus the whole idea behind the "interceptor" class was shown to be faulty.

 Thankfully there was enough room in the fuselage of the Fury to allow a radio to be fitted.
-The following year all three Fury Squadrons took place in the Air Exercises again, this time as Zone fighters, albeit restricted to use during the day only.
-In this role they were much more successful.
+The following year all three Fury Squadrons took place in the Air Exercises again, this time alerted to their target's position by radio, albeit restricted to use during the day only.
+In this role, they were much more successful.
+For the purposes of the 1932 exercises the Hawker Fury squadrons were deployed further inland, 43 Squadron at Upper Heyford, 1 Squadron at Northolt and 25 Squadron at Kenley.

-The other interceptor - Vickers Type 161 Cow gun fighter.
+The other interceptor: The Vickers Type 161 Cow-gun fighter.
 Able to fire clips of 37mm ammo the gun was mounted in a no-deflection mounting.
 It had about the same speed as its monoplane competitor from Westland, but its biplane layout and increased wing area allowed it to climb much more quickly.

-The performance of the Fury in the zone fighter role during the day prompted a later version of the Fury with a more powerful engine and a higher speed called the Fury Mk II.
+The performance of the Fury with radio fitted prompted a later version of the Fury with a more powerful engine and a higher speed called the Fury Mk II.
 This was ordered in greater numbers to replace the earlier mark in front-line squadrons and expand the number of Fury squadrons to six.
 But even this new version was not adapted to fly at night and lacked instruments able to be read at night or navigation and landing lights.
 But from then on, when specifications for new fighters came out they combined the role of interceptor and zone fighter.

 The term "interceptor" found its way into the British aeronautical press during the 1930s.
 Sometimes you see it correctly in context, but as the decade wore on it became applied to any type of fighter.
 Over the Atlantic, in the USA, the term was also in increasing use through the 1930s and again just became another term for "fighter".

 Another implication of the history of the evolution through "zone fighter" and "interceptor" was the number of pilots and aircraft allocated to each squadron.
 During World War One it had been usual for a RFC squadron of single-seat "scouts" to have only enough pilots to fly the aircraft available.
-So a compliment of a few as 12 pilots was possible.
-When the RAF adopted the "zone fighter" it was obvious that to keep the squadron flying both day and night double the number of pilots would be required, so the number of pilots on a squadron was increased to 20 -25 and up to 24 aircraft were held on strength (even though the squadron was only expected to put up a maximum of 12 aircraft at one time).
-When the interceptor squadrons were formed it seems that a compliment of 20-25 pilots was retained, even though the interceptors were only expected to fly in daylight.
-The Hurricane and Spitfire Squadrons in the Battle of Britain, combining as the did the roles of zone fighter and interceptor, likewise started off with 20 to 25 pilots per squadron and between 18 to 24 aircraft, even though they were not called upon to operate at night at anything like the rates expected pre-war.
+So a complement of as few as 12 pilots was possible.
+When the RAF adopted the "zone fighter" it was obvious that to keep the squadron flying both day and night double the number of pilots would be required, so the number of pilots in a squadron was increased to 20 -25 and usually 19 aircraft were held on strength⁵ (even though the squadron was only expected to put up a maximum of 12 aircraft at one time).
+When the interceptor squadrons were formed it seems that a complement of 20-25 pilots was retained, even though the interceptors were only expected to fly in daylight.
+The Hurricane and Spitfire Squadrons in the Battle of Britain, combining as they did the roles of zone fighter and interceptor, likewise started off with 20 to 25 pilots per squadron and 19 aircraft, even though they were not called upon to operate at night at anything like the rates expected pre-war.
 This was absolutely crucial to British success in the Battle of Britain.
-German intelligence seems to have assumed that British fighter squadrons operated with the same number of men and machines as a German Staffel, thus seriously under-estimating the size and resilience of RAF Fighter Command.
+German intelligence seems to have assumed that British fighter squadrons operated with the same number of men and machines as a German Staffel, thus seriously underestimating the size and resilience of RAF Fighter Command.

 ¹ See Chapter 1, page 17 "The RAF and Aircraft Design 1923-1939 Air Staff Operational Requirements" by Colin Sintott published by Frank Cass.
 ISBN 0 7146 5158 3